 Long-term financial goals sound intimidating but they do not have to be.
 There are ways to break down long-term financial goals into manageable steps.
 Not everyone always knows what long-term financial goals they want for themselves.
 It can help to look at common long-term financial goal examples and strategies to make them a reality.
-However, if you are in a situation related to bankruptcy, you may want to contact a Kingsport bankruptcy attorney for help.
+However, if you are in a situation related to bankruptcy, you may want to contact a Chattanooga bankruptcy attorney for help.

 WHAT LONG-TERM FINANCIAL GOALS LOOK LIKE

 Many people have heard about long-term financial goals, but not everyone knows how they translate into real-life goals.
 Some people may classify paying off a car as a long-term goal, for example, but this is more of a mid-term goal.
 It can help to give these goals context.
 Financial goals can be broken down into:

 - Mid-term goals